Canon 200D vs Fujifilm X-Pro2

 The reported shutter speed and shutter burst refer to the use of the mechanical shutter.
 In addition, the X-Pro2 features an electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 Concerning the storage of imaging data, both the 200D and the X-Pro2 write their files to SDXC cards.
 The X-Pro2 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 200D only has one slot.
+The X-Pro2 supports UHS-II cards (on its first slot), while 200D can use UHS-I cards.

 Connectivity comparison: Canon 200D vs Fujifilm X-Pro2